The Nervous System

 The Sympathetic Nervous System (SNS) is the body’s built in threat detector and warning system.
 It detects and processes emotional threats (real or perceived) and prepares us to respond in milliseconds.

 This is the where we get the fight, flight, or freeze response.
-This system kept us alive millions of years ago when survival might have meant outrunning a sabretooth tiger.
-Today’s threats are generally not life-or-death, they are often emotional threats, but your nervous system does not know the difference.
+This system kept us alive millions of year ago, but it’s primitive.
+Emotional danger like rejection, criticism, or conflict trigger the same nervous system response as physical danger.
+These threats are generally not life-or-death, but your nervous system doesn’t know the difference.

 Be brave and face the hard stuff.